The Zoo Fence

 Remember Who you are!

-From our book “In The Beginning
+From my book “In The Beginning

 Now, looking at the scene [in the the Garden of Eden] in this new light, some of what had seemed confusing to us about The Fall account begins to make sense.
 Even the tree with its forbidden fruit assumes a different shape and an appropriate function.
 Consider, for example, the name of the tree, “The Knowledge of Good and Evil”.
 That single word “and” in the name gives away its secret to those whose ears will hear.
 In the beginning, when there was only One Thing, there was no word “and”.
 Of what use would it have been?
 The word “and” is a conjunction, and conjunctions serve to join or connect things.
 Where there is only one thing, there is nothing to connect.
 In the beginning, there was only God, no God and … anything.
 In fact, as we have observed, that was God’s problem.
 But eating of the fruit of this tree imparted “the knowledge of and”, a knowledge heretofore excluded from, or forbidden to, Paradise.
 Hence, we call it the “forbidden” fruit, a fruit whose effect is the world we know, the world of things, the world of “and”, a world denied or, again, forbidden, to the One. …